 ✝️ Paul: From Persecutor to Apostle

 Paul of Tarsus exemplifies the improbability of dying for a known lie.
 His life shows a dramatic transformation from the highest of his class — a leading Pharisee and expert in Jewish law (Acts 22:3; Philippians 3:5–6) — to a life of homelessness, continual imprisonment, and ultimately martyrdom for his faith in Christ.
-This begs the question: if Saul’s experience on the road to Damascus—being blinded and hearing the voice of Jesus (Acts 9:1–19)—was not true, why would he invent such a story?
-To go from persecuting Christians to willingly suffer and die for the faith is a remarkable transformation that can only be plausibly explained by the reality of his testimony.
+This begs the question: if Saul’s experience on the road to Damascus of being blinded and hearing the voice of Jesus (Acts 9:1–19) was not true, why would he invent such a story?
+To go from persecuting Christians to willingly suffer and die for the faith is a remarkable transformation is best explained by the reality of his testimony.
 Let’s dive into Paul’s testimony:

 Acts 7:58 – Participation in Stephen’s Stoning